 Can Travel Insurance Cover Pre-Existing Conditions?

 Traveling with a medical history doesn't mean traveling without options.
 Whether you recently recovered from treatment or simply have a health condition that's part of your everyday life, travel insurance can provide coverage for pre-existing conditions.
-The key is understanding what that coverage looks like, and how to find a plan that meets your needs.
+The key is understanding what that coverage looks like, and how to find a plan that meets your medical needs.

 What Is a Pre-Existing Condition in Travel Insurance?